 - To alter, adapt or refine especially to bring about conformity to a standard or to suit a particular purpose.

 When you edit, become a critical reader of your document.
 You can do that by placing time between yourself and the document.
 When you return to it, you will bring the eyes of a reader rather than of a writer.
 In addition to using your eyes differently in order to re-see your document, listen to it.
 Sometimes what may look fine on the page sounds awkward to the ear.
 Read your paper out loud.
 This practice is especially important if what you have written will later be presented aloud.

 Take a careful look at the formatting of your work.
-Does your paper follow the prescribed guidelines (MLA, APA, Chicago, etc.)?
+Does your paper follow the prescribed guidelines?
 Are your in-text citations formatted properly?
-Use the appropriate link found in Citing/Documenting Your Sources to make sure.
+We have guides on the three most popular citation styles: APA Format, Chicago Format, and MLA Format.